Discover more from Moviegoing with Bill

 Of course, how does one make a pizza dog work without being cute?
 How does Hawkeye find himself in a LARP without being fluffy?
 How do winks and nods occur without being light?
 Hawkeye may go further, but full-blown dark isn’t too likely.
 Maybe "Thanos was right” scribbled on the edge of a urinal is about as far as that attitude will be taken.
 And that would be far enough.

-Going too far is the indie flick I was recently privy to, Butterflies….
+Going too far is the indie flick I was recently privy to, The Party.
 I don’t often see movies that try to spin off styles and ideas from a high-strung and high-concept youth in danger film like The Rules of Attraction, but here we are.
-Directed by Kevin Stevenson from a novel by the late Tom Leveen (whose personal story is quite tragic), Butterflies… is a teen Crash kind of collage, taking place over the course of one evening, before, during, and after "the party.”
+Directed by Kevin Stevenson from a novel by the late Tom Leveen (whose personal story is quite tragic), The Party is a teen Crash (Paul Haggis) kind of collage, taking place over the course of one evening, before, during, and after "the party.”
 Often too wordy but never very defining, the film is stifled by too much and not enough writing, making for a stuffy and stilted story.

 The actors, all of them, put in what they can, but often will go so far emotionally and so strictly to what’s on paper that everything said and done just feels hokey, no matter the seriousness of the given scenarios.
 One such would be in an ideal football hero who is haunted by the memory or the imagined ghost of a dead relative who died overseas in the military.
 In one worn-out welcome sequence, this poor kid is tormented by this visage of a spirit, in ever-escalating and confusing ways.
 What was a small supporting role all of a sudden becomes integral to the whole story.
 And his big scene in front of a mirror is just unfortunate.